-September 28, 2009
+November 19, 2009

-Travis Crabtree, a Member of Gray Reed & McGraw, published "They Can't Do That on the Internet" in the Fall 2009 issue of Visibility Magazine, which focuses on online marketing strategy.
+Travis Crabtree, a Member of Gray Reed & McGraw, published "They Can't Do That on the Internet! - Online Reputation Management or Sue" in the Fall 2009 issue of Visibility Magazine, which focuses on online marketing strategy.

-Travis Crabtree brings a unique perspective to his emerging media and commercial litigation practice with the law firm of Gray Reed & McGraw Travis graduated from the University of Missouri School of Journalism and spent several years in television news before taking on a law career.
+Crabtree brings a unique perspective to his emerging media and commercial litigation practice with the law firm of Gray Reed & McGraw Travis graduated from the University of Missouri School of Journalism and spent several years in television news before taking on a law career.
+Email Travis at tcrabtree@grayreed.com or view his blog at www.eMediaLaw.com.

-They Can't Do That on the Internet!
+They Can't Do That on the Internet! - Online Reputation Management or Sue by Travis Crabtree

-by Travis Crabtree, Gray Reed & McGraw